505e06b2/FrostyToolsuite-Linux/readme.md

 # Game Troubleshooting

-## Crashing when loading mods
+## Crashing When Mods Are Loaded
-Try a different Proton version, or a version of [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom/releases)
+Try a different Proton version, or a version of [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom/releases).
+The latest 3 major versions are likely to give the best results, otherwise try experimental

 ## Issues with EA Play (No Steam overlay, crashes)
 [Source for allowing continued use of Origin \(Works June 2023\)](https://twitter.com/p0358/status/1635796691902160896)